Snowfall (TV series): Critical response

 Ed Power of The Telegraph rated the series 4 out of 5 stars, saying, "It's slick and breezy – far too enamoured with its roguish characters to do justice to a cathartic chapter in the history of modern Los Angeles.
 But the show has a giddy energy and, amid the blizzard of gangster clichés, Idris shines brightly as star in the making."
 Melissa Camacho of Common Sense Media rated the series 3 out of 5 stars, writing, "Snowfall is a dark and gritty series about the crack cocaine trade and that it is intended for adults. [...]
 The characters are complex and live by ambiguous codes, but most seek personal gains by buying/selling drugs.
 Those old enough to handle it will find a series that's complex and intelligent, but sometimes hard to watch.

 Alan Sepinwall of Uproxx gave a mixed review of the series, criticizing the show's clichéd storytelling and pacing; the latter he observed, "oddly feels sluggish and rushed at the same time, lingering over certain tasks and story beats... but then oddly jumping over story points in a way that had me frequently checking to be sure I hadn't skipped an episode by mistake."
 He further emphasized: "Snowfalls not a bad drama at this stage, just more generic than it should be, especially on a channel known for making old TV ideas feel brand-new."

 Historical accuracy

-The plotline that the CIA fostered the crack epidemic through cocaine trafficking in order to raise money for the Contras in Nicaragua is based on Gary Webb's controversial 1996 investigative series in the San Jose Mercury News and its follow-up book Dark Alliance: The CIA, the Contras, and the Crack Cocaine Explosion.
+Snowfall is set during the crack epidemic of the 1980s, when the use of crack cocaine rapidly picked up in the United States and affected impoverished neighborhoods, with it having the most harmful ramifications in African American communities.
+A key plotline in the series involves the CIA fostering the crack epidemic through cocaine trafficking to raise money for the Contras in Nicaragua.
+This is based on Gary Webb's controversial 1996 investigative series in the San Jose Mercury News and its follow-up book Dark Alliance: The CIA, the Contras, and the Crack Cocaine Explosion.
 According to executive producer Dave Andron, the show's writers worked with the premise that Webb's reporting was factual; however, he acknowledged that he did not "think there was any conspiracy to bring crack to the inner city or destroy a people."
 Patricia A. Turner, a dean of the UCLA College who studies folklore and conspiracies theories related to Black culture, said the idea that the CIA introduced crack cocaine to Black communities is a conspiracy theory that has persisted since the 1980s.
+Webb wrote that the crack epidemic was more of an unintended effect and that he "never believed, and never wrote, that there was a grand CIA conspiracy behind the crack plague [...]
+The CIA couldn't even mine a harbor without getting its trench coat stuck in its fly."